nateyaq/Apple/docs/CONTRIBUTING.md

   - [ ] No tooltips or cards deviate from the style guide
   - [ ] No existing functionality is broken (data, controls, tooltips, etc.)
   - [ ] All tests pass (unit, integration, and UI if available)
+- [ ] All number inputs use standard and vendor-prefixed 'appearance' for cross-browser compatibility.

 ## Version Control
 - Tag all working releases so you can easily roll back if needed.